greedymelon/inception/README.md

 - change the PATH of our bind mount with the folder PATH in our machine.
     - In the docker-compose.yml and in the Makefile: modified "/your/folder/path" with the path of the folder
 - fill the .env file:
     change the value with our prefered one.
-Es: DATAB_NAME="Database name" DATAB_NAME="wordpress"
+Es: DATAB_NAME="Database_name" DATAB_NAME="wordpress"
+- in the nginx.conf modify "yourwebsite.com"
 - this project is meant to run on localhost so to make it works correctly we have to add this line in the hosts file in our hostmachine
-  (substitute mywbsite.com with you website name)
+  (substitute "yourwebsite.com" with you website name)
-    127.0.0.1  "mywebsite.com"
+    127.0.0.1  "yourwebsite.com"

 then ```make``` the build the images of the containers<br>
 ````